Aloe vera for diabetes control

 Aloe Vera availability

-Aloe Vera is available as gel, juice, spray-dried powder and as capsule.
+Aloe Vera is available as gel, juice, spray-dried powder and as a capsule.

 How do you take Aloe Vera?